Subscribe to our Mailing Lists (It's free!)

 FacebookTwitterEmailLinkedin

-Shipping’s safety record continues to improve, but training needs to keep in pace with the technological advances which are designed to increase safety and efficiency, say Christian Dwyer, Global Head of Admiralty, and Donal Keaney, Senior Marine Manager, and at international legal and professional services firm Ince.
+Shipping’s safety record continues to improve, but training needs to keep in pace with the technological advances which are designed to increase safety and efficiency, say Christian Dwyer, Global Head of Admiralty, and Donal Keaney, Senior Marine Manager, at international legal and professional services firm Ince.

 Total losses have declined by 57% over the past decade, according to Allianz Global Corporate & Specialty’s 2022 Safety and Shipping Review.
 This positive trend is the result of industry wide efforts to improve safety, and these efforts should be commended, but we should also be aware that ship assets and seafarers face evolving risks, particularly with the uptake of digital technologies.
 There is no time to rest comfortably on past success: there are still lessons we can learn.